UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 post_date: 2015-08-10 00:44:04
 ---
 <h4>What is Family Weekend?</h4>
 This annual fall event at the University of Mary Washington brings family members and friends to campus to experience a slice of student life.
 A wide variety of events are planned on campus and a complementary transportation extends your visit to downtown Fredericksburg.
-Enjoy events throughout the weekend including Multiple Athletic Games, UMW Study Abroad Fair, and Tour of Brompton, the historic home of the UMW President and Mrs. Paino.
+Enjoy events throughout the weekend including Rocktoberfest, multiple Athletic games, UMW Study Abroad Fair, and Tour of Brompton, the historic home of the UMW President and Mrs. Paino.

 <strong>Register now</strong> for UMW's Family Weekend <strong>Friday, October 4 through Sunday, October 6, 2019  </strong><em>(please check back for registration link)</em>